Murder of Asunta Basterra: Research

+Also in June, a specialized unit of the Civil Guard, the Crimes Against Persons Unit recovered deleted photographs from Asunta's mobile phone (formerly owned by her mother).
+These photographs were considered compromising.
+They included images of the girl sleeping, with her eyes closed, wrapped in a duvet.
+Particularly compromising were photographs taken after the girl's ballet end-of-year party.
+Nine-year-old Asunta appeared dressed as a cabaret dancer, wearing a corset and fishnet stockings.
+This was the costume chosen by the teacher for all the students.
+Several photographs were taken, and in two of them, Asunta is lying in an armchair with her legs spread over an armrest, looking tired.

 Numerous articles and programmes in the Spanish media confused the appearance of the photographs of the girl on the mother's old mobile phone with the pornography and images of Asian women found on the father's computer.
 Sometimes it was stated that the photographs were on the father's computer, other times the two reports were simply published together without clearly distinguishing that they were two different facts.
 This created a general opinion of Alfonso Basterra as a paedophile or of the parents as perverts or depraved.

 Rosario Porto's lawyer considered the photographs "normal and irrelevant" and claimed that the Civil Guard had been in possession of Asunta's mobile phone for nine months but had allowed them to be leaked to the press at the right time to create a hostile atmosphere towards the parents and try to influence the jury's opinion.

 The trial was postponed due to the difficulty in selecting jurors.
 Of the 36 candidates chosen by lot to form the jury, one had died, another could not be located, three were challenged by the lawyers for the defence due to inaccuracies in the questionnaire they had to fill in beforehand, and sixteen gave various excuses which the president of the court accepted, leaving four short of the minimum of 20 candidates.
 The trial, which was to begin on 13 June, was postponed until the end of September.
 On 29 September, the first day of the trial, the four remaining candidates required for jury formation were chosen after more than four hours.
 Three candidates were rejected by the defence lawyers and one by the prosecution.